Suhaibinator/sunnah-com-ap-regression/README.md

 # Sunnah.com API Regression Test Suite

 This project provides a comprehensive regression test suite for comparing two different implementations of the Sunnah.com API.
-It uses the [Karate](https://github.com/intuit/karate) framework to perform API testing and comparison.
+It uses the [Karate](https://github.com/intuit/karate) framework to perform API testing and comparison, and includes Python scripts for additional testing and reporting capabilities.

 ## Overview